jackcooperdev/CauldronDocs/pages/authentication/authentication.md

+---
+title: Creating a Authenticator
+description: 'Authenticator Page'
+---
-# Creating you own Authenticator
+# Creating your own Authenticator

-> For a more detailed guide on this refer to [this](https://wiki.vg/Microsoft_Authentication_Scheme) wiki.vg page.
+> For a more detailed guide on this, refer to [this](https://wiki.vg/Microsoft_Authentication_Scheme) wiki.vg page.

 ### Step One: Setting up the Azure Application

-1. First of all you need to create a [Microsoft Azure](https://azure.microsoft.com/en-gb) Account.
+1. First, you need to create a [Microsoft Azure](https://azure.microsoft.com/en-gb) Account.
-2. Then you need to make a Azure Application.
+2. Then you need to make an Azure Application.
 Refer to [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) guide for help.
-3. Next you need to setup a OAuth 2.0 authorization flow where the user will be presented with a login page where it will end in a specified URL.
+3. Next, you need to set up an OAuth 2.0 authorization flow where the user will be presented with a login page where it will end in a specified URL.
 More info [here](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow).
 > Note: Ensure that you include XboxLive.signin in the scope field else you will run into issues.

 4. You now need permission to use api.minecraftservices.com.
-To do that you can use this [form](https://aka.ms/mce-reviewappid).
-From personal experience this can take a couple of months if its taking to long you can follow up the form with [this](enforce@minecraft.net) email.
+To do that, you can use this [form](https://aka.ms/mce-reviewappid).
+From personal experience, this can take a couple of months if its taking too long, you can follow up the form with [this](mailto:enforce@minecraft.net) email.

 ### Step Two: Getting the Access Token

-Now that you have your Microsoft access token we can use that to aquire a Minecraft Access Token
+Now that you have your Microsoft access token, we can use that to acquire a Minecraft Access Token

 > **Remember!** You need to have permission api.minecraftservices.com to follow these steps.
 Doing so without permission will return a 403 error.